cityofaustin/Residential-Permitting/_project_steps/1-general-process/inspect.md

 ## What inspections will I need?

 A list of the required inspections for your project will be printed on the permit you receive.
+Depending on the project scope, not all inspections will be required.

 ---